hungphamuy95/ps-coding-challenge/README.md

 > Online demo for quick test only because config data is not allowed
 >
-> Online demo is hosted in heroku free dyno so it sleep 6 hours every day
+> Online demo is hosted in heroku free dyno so it sleeps 6 hours every day

 # How to build and run from source